ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 The domain model of _Chirp!_ describes the conceptual design of the application, and visualize how the different entities interacts in the application.

 An author can write and read cheeps, and follow/unfollow other authors.
-Authors can mention other authors in their cheep by using @<<Name>Name> tag, the author that has been mentioned then receive an notification.
+Authors can mention other authors in their cheep by using `@authorName` tag, the author that has been mentioned then receive an notification.

 A UML Class diagram of our Domain model.